 • Obtain certain verbal recitations on camera.
 Massachusetts’ emergency law for RIN requires the Notary to obtain the signer’s verbal assent to recording the notarization.
 Florida requires the signer to declare on camera that the signature being notarized is knowingly and voluntarily made.
 Keep in mind, too, that your state’s law may require the Notary to recite certain things on camera as well.
 Indiana’s and Montana’s permanent RON laws require the Notary to provide a statement of how the signer was identified, for example.

 • Record specific events during the notarization.
-Even if not required by your state, during RONs and RINs Notaries should follow recommended RIN video standards such as asking the signer to “pan” the camera around the room to show if any other persons are present with the signer during the notarization, provided these practices do not conflict with any privacy restrictions as described below.
+Even if not required by your state, Notaries should follow recommended RIN video standards such as asking the signer to “pan” the camera around the room to show if any other persons are present with the signer during the notarization, provided these practices do not conflict with any privacy restrictions as described below.

-Audiovisual recordings of remote notarizations must be stored and secured.
-In some states, the Notary may be responsible for storing the recordings, but other states may allow or even require the Notary to contract with an authorized repository to store their recordings.
-Some RON technology providers both record and store recordings for each RON notarization on the Notary’s behalf.
-If you are not using a RON platform that provides recording or storage it will be up to you to make sure any required audiovisual recording for a remote notarization is properly made and archived.
+Audiovisual recordings of remote online notarizations must be stored and secured.
+In some states, the Notary may be personally responsible for storing the recordings, or may allow or even require the Notary to contract with an authorized repository to store their recordings.
+Some RON technology providers both record and store recordings for each RON on the Notary’s behalf.
+If you are not using a RON platform that provides the capability to make or store recordings, it will be up to you to make sure any required audiovisual recording is properly made and archived.

 When storing an audiovisual recording of a notarization:

-• Retain the recording as long as your state’s Notary laws or temporary rules require.
-For example, Florida’s permanent RON law requires the recording to maintained for at least 10 years after the date of the notarial act.
+• Retain the recording as long as your state’s permanent laws or temporary rules require.
+For example, Florida’s permanent RON law requires the recording to be maintained for at least 10 years after the date of the notarial act.

 • Protect the recording from unauthorized access by others with a password that is only known to you or through other another secure means of authentication.

-• Make backup copies of the recording (for example, keep one copy on your computer and another in cloud storage), and protect the backups from unauthorized access as well.
+• Make backup copies of all recordings (for example, keep one copy on your computer and another in cloud storage), and protect the backups from unauthorized access as well.

-Keep a journal of RONs and RINs even if you are required to make and keep an audiovisual recording of these notarizations.
-Most permanent RON laws require the Notary to keep both a recording and a journal entry in an electronic journal.
-In the case of the latter, most RON platforms will automatically create an electronic journal entry with all information required by state law.
+Keep a journal of RONs and RINs even if your state laws only require you to make and keep an audiovisual recording of these notarizations.
+Most permanent RON laws require the Notary to keep both a recording and a journal entry in an electronic journal, but some do not.
+Most RON platforms will automatically create an electronic journal entry with all information required by state law.
 If you use multiple platforms, your state may allow you to keep multiple electronic journals for each platform you use.

 Related Articles: